gallenc/COM304_FOUNDATION_1/sessions/session10/docs/AzureExercises1.md

    Different sizes are available in each region.
    We want a very small machine so `B1s` is the beast choice 1 CPU, 1G RAM at $9.64 per month

-7. Select Authentication Type - password (not SSH)
+7. Select Authentication Type - password (NOT SSH which is hte default))

    * Password : generate your own using [https://1password.com/password-generator](https://1password.com/password-generator)>
    * Username azureuser

 8. Select inbound ports SSH(22) HTTP (80)

 7. On the Disks Page Select a Hard Disk HDD (Not SSD)